-Details 4.13: Combination of ZFS with DRBD or MARS
+Details 4.10: Combination of zfs with MARS

-Idea: create your zpools on top of DRBD or MARS resources = virtual devices, and use zpool import / export individually at handover / failover of each LV instance.
+Just create your zpools at the top of DRBD or MARS virtual devices, and use zpool import / export individually at handover / failover of each LV.
 A relatively easy way for implemention is the systemd interface of MARS (see the according section in mars-user-manual.pdf).
 You just need to write once a small unit template file, containing a few zpool commands.
 This small template will then be automatically instantiated for each resource by the marsadm macro processor, as often as needed.